Elite series rods

 For the butt ring I generally stick with agate lined nickel silver as weight savings are not so critcal this low down on the rod but I'm happy to use lightweight options for a consistent philosophy.

-Reel seats can be chosen to compliment the overall look of the rod and feature cork inlaid hardwood inserts for great performace and light weight.
+Reel seats can be chosen to compliment the overall look of the rod and feature cork inlaid hardwood inserts for great performance and light weight.
 Conventional construction may also be used for the reel seat as the affect of weight saving in this location has a minimal effect on casting.

 The finest grade of silk direct finished to give a tranlucent effect.
 Colour to choice.